jacklul/pihole-updatelists/README.md

 ### Install

-This will install this script globally as `pihole-updatelists` and add systemd service and timer.
+This command will install this script globally as `pihole-updatelists` and add systemd service and timer:

 ```bash
 wget -O - https://raw.githubusercontent.com/jacklul/pihole-updatelists/master/install.sh | sudo bash